 Citation Style

 Please use footnotes rather than endnotes.
-Texts must use footnotes that adhere to the Canadian Guide to Uniform Legal Citation, 9th ed.
+Texts must use footnotes that adhere to the Canadian Guide to Uniform Legal Citation, 10th Edition (McGill Guide).
 The author must provide complete citations and ensure that pinpoints to specific pages or paragraphs are provided where required.
 Please cite only to proper sources (example: cite to the print version of a newspaper article or book instead of the online version), as citation accuracy is an important part of our selection process.

 Copyright & Preprint Policy

 Copyright for all manuscripts accepted for publication will remain with the author.
 However, the author must sign an agreement granting the Journal an exclusive license to publish the piece for the first time, in addition to a non-exclusive license to reproduce and distribute the text or extracts thereof.
 Any subsequent reproduction or republication of the text must bear the legend that it first appeared in this Journal.
-Furthermore, our agreement prohibits online posting of the published text until eight months after publication.
 Unedited manuscripts may be posted, but they must note that publication in the Journal is forthcoming and that texts may not be cited without permission.

 Review Process